inf380p/fall2021/_posts/elliott/2020-09-09-logic-and-control.md

 # Part III: Merging on Github from Now On

 Re-join [Zoom](https://utexas.zoom.us/j/93951295777)

+* 15 minutes: Zoom then on your own: Make a pull request
+* 10 minutes: Zoom: Pair up to review and merge that pull request
+* 10 minutes: Zoom: Wrap up and on your own Github cleanup if needed

 Moving forward, you'll review and merge each others' work *in class*.